tgcbraun/PratiqueJava1Z0803/README.md

 Until now, this is a non-glitter/non-frills app that contains a list of 100+ real exam questions touching every topic of the exam.

-I´m opening the code up, since there is evident space for improvementes.
+I´m opening the code up, since there is evident space for improvements.

 These are some of the areas in which I think this app can be improved: